 - 1 teaspoon kosher salt

-- Marinade Put all marinade ingredients into a blender or food processor and process 30 seconds to a minute, until smooth.
+- Make the BBQ sauce/marinade Put all marinade ingredients into a blender or food processor and process 30 seconds to a minute, until smooth.
 Set aside.

 - Place steamed ribs in a large, non-reactive baking pan.
 Let them cool for 10 minutes.
 Pour marinade on top and toss to coat.
 Cover pan with plastic wrap and marinate overnight in the refrigerator.